-3. A written examination which asks you to consider two set play texts from the point of view of an actor, director and designer.
+3. A written examination where you analyse and evaluate live theatre in addition to studying two set play texts as a director, designer and performer.

 - You will need to show your ability to structure essays with direct arguments, provide textual evidence and demonstrate your knowledge of established theatre practitioners (40%). - 30% of your overall grade is based on practical work (20% assessed by an external examiner, 10% internally assessed). - 70% of your overall grade is based on written work (40% externally assessed, 30% internally assessed as a coursework portfolio).